Contextuality of the probability current in quantum mechanics: Conclusion

 \section{Conclusion}

-We therefore have a situation where, while the various Lorentz observers agree on the values of the probabilities of all measurement results, they may disagree on the path taken by the probability to reach the detectors: different motions of the probability fluid in their respective frames are predicted by the theory.
+We therefore have a situation for a two particle system where, while the various Lorentz observers agree on the values of the probabilities of all measurement results, they may disagree on the path taken by the probability in configuration space to reach the detectors.
+Different motions of the probability fluid in their respective frames are predicted by the theory.
 Technically, while they agree when they calculate the flux of the probability current (more precisely, its integral over time), they disagree on the lines of current that lead to this flux.
 The major difference of points of view occurs between observers with positive velocity $v$ and those with negative velocity.
 When $v$ vanishes, a discontinuous change occurs, which is reminiscent of the discontinuity taking place in Galilean relativity when the experimental setup is changed.
 Nevertheless, a discontinuity of the description of the same experiment by different observers raises a more serious problem, since it cannot be solved by invoking the Bohrian wholeness of the experimental apparatus.
-It therefore seems difficult to attribute physical reality to the probability current, and consequently to the probability fluid itself.
+If one retains, as usual, the relativistic equivalence between all Lorentz frames, it therefore seems difficult to attribute physical reality to the probability current in configuration space, and consequently to the probability fluid itself.
 In other words, the theory tells us where and when the probability arrives, but not how it propagates in space, which is not compatible with the motion of a fluid.

 All our reasoning took place within standard quantum mechanics, but of course it has consequences if one uses the dBB theory.
 As pointed out in Ref.~\cite{Berndl-et-al}, the so called quantum equilibrium condition of this theory cannot be relativistically invariant; see also Refs. \cite{DGMZ, DGNSZ}.
-One possibility is to decide that the theory requires the choice of a privileged frame, for instance that of the laboratory (but, even with this rule, problems arise when one considers experimental setups containing rapidly moving components \cite{Gisin-2, Gisin-3}) or the frame of the cosmic microwave radiation.
+One possibility is to decide that the theory requires the choice of a privileged frame, for instance that of the laboratory (but, even with this rule, problems arise when one considers experimental setups containing rapidly moving components \cite{Gisin-2, Gisin-3}), or the frame of the cosmic microwave radiation.